WPBeginner

 8. Require Users to Use Strong Passwords

-If you run a multi-author WordPress site, then those users can edit their profile and use a weak password.
-These passwords can be cracked and give someone access to WordPress admin area.
+If you run a multi-author WordPress site, then those users can edit their user accounts and use a weak password.
+These passwords can be cracked and give someone access to the WordPress admin area.

 9. Reset Password for All Users

 First, you need to install and activate the Emergency Password Reset plugin.
-Upon activation, go to visit Users » Emergency Password Reset page and click on ‘Reset All Passwords’ button.
+Upon activation, go to the Users » Emergency Password Reset page and click on the ‘Reset All Passwords’ button.

 Reset all passwords

-For detailed instructions, see our guide on how to how to reset passwords for all users in WordPress
+For detailed instructions, see our guide on how to reset passwords for all users in WordPress

 10. Keep WordPress Updated

-WordPress often releases new versions of the software.
-Each new release of WordPress contains important bug fixes, new features, and security fixes.
+WordPress often releases new software versions.
+Each new release of WordPress core contains important bug fixes, new features, and security fixes.

 Similarly, WordPress plugins are also often updated to introduce new features or fix security and other issues.
 Make sure your WordPress plugins are also up to date.